thangdev/Simple-Tool-crawl-fb/README.md

 ### Installation

-Before run script, make sure that you have a token and fill it in config/token.js
+Before run script, make sure that you have a token and fill it in config/token.js.
+If not, please go to https://developers.facebook.com/tools/explorer and follow this guild to get a token app.

 ```sh